 - Look for disinterested players: players who are not interested in the pot often give away tell-tale signs.
 For example, do they have a placeholder that they only put on their cards when they are planning to take their hand further?
 Do they have their hole cards in their hand ready to muck as soon as you bet or raise?
 Keep an eye out for these subtle signs and adjust accordingly.

 - Find someone better than you to mentor you: one of the quickest ways to learn any subject is to find someone wiser than you to impart their wisdom upon you.
 The same applies to poker.
 Socialise on the tables, poker forums, and study groups and find someone who knows more than you and absorb everything they tell you.
 I would also highly recommend Alec Torrelli’s private coaching or Tadas Peckaitis poker coaching site if you want to accelerate your poker learning.
 Note: make sure you read up on choosing a poker coach first.

 Online Texas Holdem Poker Tips and Strategies:

 - Remove all distractions while playing online: When playing online or live, get away from distractions such as Facebook, Twitter Instagram, etc. and concentrate on playing poker.
-If you are bored, you aren’t playing close enough attention to the hands around you.
+If you are bored, you aren’t paying close enough attention to the hands around you.
 Look to get a website blocker if you need to (see blocksite for chrome).

 - Don’t play hands to suppress boredom it can be frustrating when you consistently dealt weak hands; especially live as you are dealt so few hands per hour compared to online.
 But playing weak holdings to suppress your boredom will only cost you chips in the long run.
 Make sure you have a good understanding of your preflop ranges and only deviate from them when table conditions allow, not when your emotional state wants you to.